Mafika-Mahlobo/tshimologong-project/README.md

 # Survey web application

-This is a web-based survey portal built using Flask, HTML, CSS, jQuery, and Python.
+This is a web-based survey portal, built using Flask, HTML, CSS, jQuery, and Python.

 ## Table of Contents
 - [Introduction](#Introduction)